-This Policy has been drawn up with reference to the Department for Education's First Aid in Schools (2022) guidance, the Health and Safety (First Aid) Regulations 1981, and the HSE publication L74 (2024 edition).
-It is applicable equally to the School and Reception (EYFS).
+This Policy has been drawn up with reference to the Department of Education Guidance of First Aid and is applicable equally to the School and Reception (EYFS).

 The purpose of this Policy is to ensure that every pupil, member of staff and visitor is well looked after in the event of any illness, accident or injury.
-It aims also to ensure that all staff and pupils are aware of the procedures to follow in the event of any illness, accident or injury and to provide a whole School culture of openness, safety, equality and protection.
-It also recognises that first aid trained staff are responsible for triage and only trained to provide immediate response, stabilise and prepare a casualty for the appropriate emergency services.
-In cases of serious injury, the first aid trained member of staff will carry out any treatment under specific instructions provided by the emergency services via 999 or authorised emergency response team.
+It aims also to ensure that all staff and pupils are aware of the procedures in the event of any illness, accident or injury and to provide a whole School culture of openness, safety, equality and protection.

-At all times, the School aims to ensure that arrangements for first aid provision are adequate to cope with all foreseeable major incidents, whether the pupils are on the School's premises, on a School trip or at a sports fixture event.
+At all times, the School aims to ensure that arrangements for first aid provision are adequate to cope with all foreseeable major incidents, whether the pupils are on the School's premises, on a School trip or at a sports fixture. event.